History of French wine: Middle Ages through the Age of Enlightenment

 During the Carolingian era, a new system of land development emerged that was intimately tied with the spread of viticulture in Medieval France.
-Under this system of complant, a farmer could approach a land owner with uncultivated land with an offer to plant and tend to the area for a contracted amount of time.
+Under this system of complaint, a farmer could approach a land owner with uncultivated land with an offer to plant and tend to the area for a contracted amount of time.
 After the given length of time, half of the fully cultivated land would revert to full control of the original landowner while the remaining half would become the farmer's under the condition that a percentage or "tithing" of each year's crop would be paid to the original land owner.
 Under this system, many areas of France were enthusiastically and efficiently planted with little cost to the land owner; such as the Poitou region near La Rochelle.
 The modern day Loire Valley wine of Quarts de Chaume derives its name from the use of this practice back in the 15th century when the Abbey of Ronceray d'Angers owned a large portion of uncultivated land (chaume) which it contracted out to growers in exchange for a fourth (quart) of the wine produced on the land.

 In the Middle Ages, transportation of heavy wooden barrels of wine over land was a costly and risky proposition.
 Wine regions close to easily navigable rivers, such as the Loire and Garonne, found the possibility of trade to other regions and outside France more attainable and profitable while more isolated and landlocked regions like Burgundy had a harder time developing much of a trade market outside their region.
 Port cities like Bordeaux, La Rochelle and Rouen emerged as formidable centers of commerce with the wines of Gascony, Haut Pays, Poitou and the Île-de-France.
 During this period, political climates and alliances played a substantial role in the trade of French wines to other European countries.
 The 1152 marriage of Eleanor of Aquitaine with Henry Plantagenet, the future Henry II of England, was the beginning of a long and fruitful relationship between Bordeaux and England.
 The 1295 Auld Alliance between France and Scotland against England gave the Scots ample access to French wines for themselves.
 At the height of its power, the Duchy of Burgundy included the southern parts of the Netherlands and Flanders—introducing the Dutch to the wines of Burgundy.